 The SCS Academic Council reviews student requests for appeals related to academic terminations, exceptions to academic policies, and other complex academic matters that are best decided by a committee of individuals, rather than at the sole discretion of the academic program or the Office of Academic Affairs and Compliance.
-The Council firmly upholds the University's stated refund deadlines and policies, and as such, does not review requests for refunds or other modifications to student financial and billing records.
 The SCS Academic Council is composed of academic administrators from across the School.